jeremyburr/crypto-market-cli/README.md

-# crypto-market-cli
+# CryptoMarket-CLI
-Command Line Interface for Real-Time Cryptocurrency Market Data
+CryptoMarket-CLI is a command line interface for real-time cryptocurrency market data.